TeenSpirit1107/LearnNeuralNetwork/Projects/p2_diabetes/p2_versions.md

 ## Version 4: ReLU, epoch 40, reduced learning rate

-### Step 1: Change the Optimizer.
+### ~~Step 1: Change the Optimizer.~~
+- Actually this is not required.
+I did this out of some misunderstanding.

 #### Step 1.1: Problem: which optimizer correspond to ReLU?
-- I went to the definition of torch.optim, but found none of the following functions have a name directly related to ReLU, only one directly related to sigmoid (SGD).
+- I went to the definition of torch.optim, but found none of the following functions have a name directly related to ReLU, ~~only one directly related to sigmoid (SGD).~~ **turns out SGD is Stochastic Gradient Descent, and has nothing to do with sigmoid.
+I forgot this.**
 ```python
 from . import
 lr_scheduler, swa_utils